Reach out today

 “I don’t like talking about my trauma, it just makes things worse”

-Trauma therapy involves creating a safe and supportive space to give you the resources you need to overcome your trauma in a constructive way.
+Trauma therapy involves creating a safe and supportive space to give you the resources you need to overcome your pain in a constructive way.
 A good trauma therapist will monitor your safety to make sure you don’t get lost in overwhelming feelings when talking about your past.
 Through a combination of mindfulness tools, somatic exercises, grounding meditations and other resources, we will make sure you have the tools to feel safe and in the therapeutic process.
 We can go slow, at whatever pace feels comfortable for you, and we will take a pause from the intense emotions frequently to resource you with the support you need.
 It is my number one priority that you feel safe and supported throughout this journey.

 “How do I know I can trust you with my deepest secrets?”